josh-ashkinaze/plurals/README.md

 n_words = 50
 ideologies = ["liberal", "moderate", "conservative", "very liberal", "very conservative"]

 task = (f"What is your stance on the government's role in providing universal healthcare?
-Answer from the point of view of your ideology.
-Answer in  less than {n_words} word.")
+Answer from the point of
+        view of your ideology.
+Answer in  less than {n_words} words.")

 agents = [Agent(ideology=ideology, persona_template="default", model=model) for ideology in
           ideologies]